WhyAre/tp/docs/UserGuide.md

 * Items in square brackets are optional.<br>
   e.g `n/NAME [t/TAG]` can be used as `n/John Doe t/friend` or as `n/John Doe`.

-* Items with `…`​ after them can be used multiple times including zero times.<br>
+* Items with `...` after them can be used multiple times including zero times.<br>
-  e.g. `[t/TAG]…​` can be used as ` ` (i.e. 0 times), `t/friend`, `t/friend t/family` etc.
+  e.g. `[t/TUTORIAL_NAME]...` can be used as ` ` (i.e. 0 times), `t/cs2103`,
+  `t/cs2103 t/cs2040s` etc.

 * Parameters can be in any order.<br>
-  e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.
+  e.g. if the command specifies `n/NAME p/PHONE`, `p/PHONE n/NAME` is also acceptable.

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </div>

 ### Viewing help : `help`

-Shows a message explaning how to access the help page.
+Shows a message explaining how to access the help page.

 ![help message](images/helpMessage.png)